cephaskwamina/alx-system_engineering-devops/README.md

-changing the working directory to home directory
+deletes all files in the current working directory that end with the character ~